wljince007/tabby-sftp-tab/README.md

 * Refer to tabby-trzsz to modify user instructions.

 ## 0.0.9
-* Implementing the sftp tab function of the SecureCRT class for the first time.
+* First time implement open sftp tab for ssh connection like SecureCRT.